jackdeterman/Power_Outage_Economic_Analysis/README.md

 __Alternative Hypothesis__:
 - The missingness of the `'Customers Affected'` column is dependent on the `'Cause Category'` column.

-__Significance Level__:
+__Significance Level__<br>
-- For this permutation test, we will use the standard significance level of 0.05.
+For this permutation test, we will use the standard significance level of 0.05.

 __Observed__ <br>
 Below are the observed distributions of the `'Cause Category'` column with and without missing `'Customers Affected'` values.